dstroot/blog-next/_posts/2019-02-08-im-ok-the-bull-is-dead.md

 ---
-title: "I'm OK; the Bull is Dead."
+title: I'm OK; the Bull is Dead.
-excerpt: 'Years ago I read a great article on clear communication.
+excerpt: Years ago I read a great article on clear communication.
 Unfortunately it is hard to find these days.
-I am reproducing it here for posterity and full attribution.'
+I am reproducing it here for posterity and full attribution.
-coverImage: '/assets/blog/img/bull.jpg'
+coverImage: /assets/blog/img/bull.jpg
-date: '2019-02-08T10:25:35-08:00'
+date: "2019-02-08"
+published: "true"
 author:
   name: Dan Stroot
-  picture: '/assets/blog/authors/dan.jpeg'
+  picture: /assets/blog/authors/dan.jpeg
 ogImage:
-  url: '/assets/blog/img/bull.jpg'
+  url: /assets/blog/img/bull.jpg
+seoURL: ""
 ---

 Years ago I read a great article on clear communication.
 Unfortunately it is hard to find these days.
 I am reproducing it here for posterity and full attribution.